-Procurement over \$2,500 and up to \$20,000 - Any one item or an accumulation of items over \$2,500 but not exceeding \$20,000 in value may be purchased on the basis of written competitive quotations from no fewer than three (3) suppliers.
+Procurement over \$5,000 and up to \$20,000 - Any one item or an accumulation of items over \$5,000 but not exceeding \$20,000 in value may be purchased on the basis of written competitive quotations from no fewer than three (3) suppliers.

-If the school/department obtains the quotations, all original quotations must be forwarded to Corporate Services for review, prior to the issuance of a contract in a form acceptable to the Manager of Corporate Services.
-All procurement commitments must be made through Corporate Services.
+If the school/department obtains the quotations, all original quotations must be forwarded to Financial Services for review, prior to the issuance of a contract.

-Procurement over \$20,000 - Any one item, or an accumulation of items, exceeding \$20,000 in value must be purchased through a formal competitive bid process managed by the Manager of Corporate Services.
-All procurement commitments must be made through the Manager of Corporate Services.
+Procurement over \$20,000 - Any one item, or an accumulation of items, exceeding \$20,000 in value must be purchased through a formal competitive bid process managed by Financial Services.

-The Manager of Corporate Services will determine the best formal competitive bid process to use, subject to the following externally-imposed requirements:
+Financial Services will determine the best formal competitive bid process to use, subject to the following externally-imposed requirements: